There are many ladybugs in Georgia, but the most common is Coccinella septempunctata, or the seven-spotted ladybug.

 The best way to identify one is by looking at the coloration since several other types of ladybugs live in Georgia.

-There are many different types of ladybugs in Georgia, and it is helpful to know what type it is before you decide how to get rid of it.
-If you believe it’s beneficial, then take measures to help keep it around!
+There are many different types of ladybugs in Georgia, and it is helpful to know what type they are before you decide how to get rid of them.
+If you believe it’s beneficial, take measures to help keep it around!

 2. Fourteen-Spotted Ladybird Beetle